Blog

 • Cognition

 A large percentage of bodily insulin is sent to the brain, where some of the highest numbers of insulin receptors can be found across neurons and astrocytes (neuron-supportive glial cells).
 Insulin appears to play a role in regulating ordinary cognitive functions, such as memory and learning.
-During the process of learning, more insulin receptors express in these cells in parts of the brain associated with learning, facilitating an increased energy demand.
+During the process of learning, more insulin receptors are expressed in these cells in parts of the brain associated with learning, facilitating an increased energy demand.

-Healthy insulin concentrations in the brain not only ensure that neurons are able to meet energy requirements, but promote their growth and survival[13].
+Healthy insulin concentrations in the brain not only ensure that neurons are able to meet energy requirements, but also promote their growth and survival.[13]
 This has further implications for neuroplasticity and neurogenesis, which both enhance cognition and flexibility of thought.

 Alzheimer’s is occasionally referred to as diabetes type 3 as brain insulin resistance is believed to play a role in the progression of the disease, giving rise to many aspects of related cognitive decline.[14]
 Insulin was also shown to reduce amyloid plaque formation and regulate the disposal of amyloid.